-Part of what makes The Lady in the Morgue (1936) so great is the three-way repartee between Crane as his two detective pals, Williams and O'Malley.
-Doc Williams appeared only briefly in the first book, Murder in the Madhouse, and had a larger role in number 2, Headed for a Hearse.
-I think O'Malley makes his first appearance here.
+Part of what makes The Lady in the Morgue (1935) so great is the three-way repartee between Crane as his two detective pals, Williams and O'Malley.
+Doc Williams had a solid role in the first book, Headed for a Hearse, and appeared only briefly in number 3, Murder in the Madhouse.
+O'Malley makes his first appearance here.
 Together, they're sort of a cross between the Three Musketeers and the Three Stooges, and if there's another trio like them anywhere in crime fiction, I'd like to know about it.

 The story starts, as you might expect, with a lady in the morgue.
 When her body is stolen, everyone either blames Crane or insists that he find her - and, in the process, find out who she was.
 Caught between two rival mobsters, a society family, and their demanding boss Colonel Black, Crane and friends drink up half the liquor in Chicago and engage in plenty of good-natured lechery on their quest to solve the mystery.